Things to do in Montréal this July 2026

 On July 1, celebrate Canada Day in Montréal with family activities, music, food and fireworks in the Old Port of Montréal.

-Fans and creators, actors and producers come together at Montréal Comiccon from July 4 to 6 at Palais des congrès de Montréal.
-Festival Haiti on Fire! presents live music, an arts fair and delicious food in Parc La Fontaine from July 23 to 27.
+Festival Haiti on Fire!
+Celebrates its 20th edition with live music, an arts fair and delicious food in Parc La Fontaine from July 23 to 27.

 Electronic dance music takes over Parc Jean-Drapeau every weekend this summer at Piknic Éléctronik, when the whole family can spend the day dancing, eating from food trucks and generally basking in the sun.
-Speaking of family-friendly activities, head to SOS Labyrinthein the Old Port to swing from the rafters — literally!
+Speaking of family-friendly activities, head to SOS Labyrinthe in the Old Port to swing from the rafters — literally!
 The adventure sports site also puts on special activities throughout the season, including the popular Blackout nights every Thursday, plus on July 24 and 25, they celebrate camper’s Christmas.

-Montréal’s innovative chops will shine bright from July 9 to 11 during Startupfest, the world’s must-attend startup conference where entrepreneurs, investors, large enterprises, industry veterans and others participate in a variety of activities at the Tower of the Grand Quay of the Port of Montréal.
+Montréal’s innovative chops will shine bright from July 8 to 10 during Startupfest, the world’s must-attend startup conference where entrepreneurs, investors, large enterprises, industry veterans and others participate in a variety of activities at the Tower of the Grand Quay of the Port of Montréal.

 And to crown the month and walk us into August with pride, July 31 kicks off Festival Fierté Montréal, with a ton of shows, events, happenings plus a big fat parade.

-Summer attractions & tours
+Summer activities, attractions and tours

 We hope you make yourself at home in Montréal’s incredible hotels — there’s an accommodation option for everyone, from landmark hotels to family friendly hotels and boutique hotels galore.

-In Old Montréal, walk the cobblestone streets to the St. Lawrence River and visit the iconic Notre-Dame Basilica — see the gorgeous multimedia AURA Experience, a wonderful way to feel the grandeur of this landmark.
+In Old Montréal, walk the cobblestone streets to the St. Lawrence River and visit the iconic Notre-Dame Basilica of Montréal — see the gorgeous multimedia AURA Experience, a wonderful way to feel the grandeur of this landmark.

 Downtown holds one of the city’s most lovely churches, the Church of St. Andrew and St. Paul, where you can admire the beautiful stained glass during services or during the regular organ concerts.